Edgehead: Edgehead Colliery

-Naming

-Although the village is often called Edgehead, this name is in fact technically applied only to the farmhouse located at the top of the hill.
-The correct name for the remainder of the village is Chesterhill.
-Chesterhill is descended from an ancient cattlefold which later became a Roman camp; Edgehead literally means "fold".

 Facilities

 Edgehead has no local shops as of 2010.
 A small park and children's play area is located near the top of the village.
 A telephone box and letter box are found near the top of the village.

 Cranston Primary School was located at the south of the village.
 In 2004 it had 57 pupils.
 However it has since been closed following the opening of a number of new primary schools in Midlothian and the site sold for redevelopment.